zahellx/weather_api/README.md

 ## Quick Start

-To set up the project, you have the option to deploy it either locally or using Docker.
+To quickly set up the project, you can use Docker.

-If you choose to deploy locally, you must have a running instance of MongoDB.
-You need to modify the config files to use the local connection.

-You need to add a valid `https://api.openweathermap.org/data/3.0/onecall` URL to the configuration file.
+Make sure to add a valid `https://api.openweathermap.org/data/3.0/onecall` URL to the configuration file.

-The quickest way to get the project running is by using Docker commands.
-Executing `npm run docker` and `docker:test` will initiate a MongoDB instance and the application itself, with all configurations properly linked.
+To get the project running, execute the following Docker commands: `npm run docker` and `docker:test`.
+This will start a MongoDB instance and the application, with all configurations properly linked and the dependencies installed.

 ## Table of Contents